MESAHub/mesa/notes/rsp2_face_w_implementation.md

 its existing meaning.
 Check the inner-boundary stress separately, including `TDC_include_inner_boundary_eddy_viscosity`.

-In the combined gas/turbulent equation use
+In the combined gas/turbulent equation, retain direct cell stress heating for v_flag, as in TDC.
+Project the analytically divided cell heating to the face energy row using the formula above.
+Their integrals agree.
+Their local difference is the existing TDC spatial allocation; it does not change the global viscous energy budget.
+Averaging the face heating back into the gas cell would introduce a needless second-neighbor derivative.

-`Eq_cell = 0.5*(Eq_face(k)+Eq_face(k+1))`, matching the energy actually added
+For u_flag use `Eq_cell = 0.5*(Eq_face(k)+Eq_face(k+1))`, since both stress
-to the face equations.
-For v_flag this need not equal the native cell stress dissipation point by point, although the integrated identity holds.
-Retain the momentum work from the actual Uq in conservative dedt, including the v_flag half-cell kinetic masses and optional mass corrections.
-Derive and check the local stress-work redistribution as well as the global sum.
+and heating already live on faces.
+Retain the actual Uq work in conservative dedt, including v_flag half-cell kinetic masses and mass corrections.
+Conservative inner-face work can require the extra k+2 Jacobian entry.
+With u_flag, Riemann contact velocity also carries turbulent pressure through the local-work form; retain that dependence as described above.

 Do not assume the discrete Eq is nonnegative merely because continuum viscosity dissipates energy: the present new-strain times midpoint-strain